News Details

 Field Reality · What Installers Report

-Most “stuck cable” incidents and damaged jackets during pulls are not caused by the cable itself, but by overfilled conduits, tight 90° bends, and underestimating the larger OD of shielded or outdoor-rated cable compared to legacy Cat5e.
+Most stuck cable incidents and damaged jackets during pulls are caused by overfilled conduits, tight 90° bends, or underestimating the larger OD of shielded or outdoor-rated cable compared with legacy Cat5e.

 Why Conduit Fill Matters in Modern Cabling

-Conduit fill describes how much of the interior cross-sectional area of a conduit is occupied by cables.
-For multi-cable bundles, international best practice and NEC-style guidance converge on a few simple thresholds.
+Conduit fill describes how much of the internal cross-sectional area of a conduit is occupied by cables.
+For multi-cable bundles, the practical engineering target is usually to keep the total cable area at or below 40% of the conduit’s internal area.

 Standard Conduit Fill Limits